 Now that you have all the information about the data set, you can provide this info to the platform.
 This tutorial uses the wizard for this.

-Right now, the wizard contains the required properties:
+Right now, the wizard contains the required properties, but still uses an invalid column index:

 The wizard has context-sensitive help messages